Aman035/Aman035/README.md

 <hr/>

 <h4 align="center">I am a Junior at IIIT-S. in CSE.
-I love to code, innovate and and work on new challanges.
+I love to code, innovate and work on new challenges.
 I always try to learn new things and explore different fields.
-I love opensource contribution and learning from the community.</h4>
+I love open-source contributions and learning from the community.</h4>
 <br>

 ## 🛠️ My Skills